Building a Survival Group: What Preppers Must Know before They Get Started

 Start with Your Family

-Rather than trying to set up a group from scratch, start with the people who can already rely on: your family.
+Rather than trying to set up a group from scratch, start with the people you can already rely on – your family.

 Another reason to use your family as your survival team is that you won’t have to worry about grouping with team members who may live far away from you.

-Hopefully you already have an emergency communication plan in place, so your family can quickly gather and take action.
+Hopefully, you already have an emergency communication plan so your family can quickly gather and take action.

 There are a lot of ways that you can get your family prepared for survival.
 These include: